 - limiting the amount of time spent in direct sunlight

-- staying in the shade a part of the time on very sunny days, break up long sessions in the sun
+- staying in the shade a part of the time on very sunny days, breaking up long sessions in the sun

 - wear your sunglasses to protect the delicate skin around the eyes (wrap-a-round or styles with oversized lens protect best)

-- drinking lots of water and non alcholic beverages, stay hyderated
+- drinking lots of water and nonalcoholic beverages, and stay hydrated

 You get your most protection from sun blocking clothing.
 Put it on and wear it!
 Simple as that.